 Go Be Social

 Speak out.
-Get your name around and look for events you can speak at as a small business owner - just remember that this will need to be of a benefit to the organizer of the event.
+Get your name around and look for events you can speak at as a small business owner - just remember that this will need to be of a benefit to the organiser of the event.
 Prepare a way your speech can be beneficial to them as well as your business.

 Grab a Booth